 Set Some Rules (And Stick to Them!)

-Aside from the “no drinking” rule, you should establish clear guidelines for what kind of behavior is and isn’t acceptable.
+Aside from the “no drinking” rule, you should establish clear guidelines, or boundaries, for what kind of behavior is and isn’t acceptable.
 Some guidelines to think about include:

 - How late can they stay out?

 - Can they have friends over when you’re not home?

 - Are there any places they’re not allowed to go to?